fommil/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-A> When implementing `Divisible` the compiler will require us to implement
+A> When implementing `Divisible` the compiler will require us to provide
-A> `contramap`, which we can do with the following derived combinator:
+A> `.contramap`, which we can do directly with an optimised implementation or with
+A> this derived combinator:
 A>
 A> {lang="text"}
 A> ~~~~~~~~